The Highly Sensitive Person – Honoring Sensitivity While Taking Risks

 WHAT IS A HIGHLY SENSITIVE PERSON?

 So what’s an HSP?
 This type of human has a more sensitive nervous system.
 They’re more aware of subtle factors in their surroundings.
 If that’s you, you will notice and even change the lighting and music volume when entering a room.
 Or, you might wish to adjust radio volume at the post office.
 HSPs might be similar to today’s term “empath”, coined by Judith Orloff and others.
-HSPs are more permeable, and can be more easily jangled but things non HSPs hardly notice.
+HSPs are more permeable, and can be more easily jangled by things non HSPs hardly notice.

 Here is a list of some common HSP traits, and in parentheses, (how these translate to real life.)

-- HSPs process things more deeply (longer time for decision making)
+• HSPs process things more deeply (longer time for decision making)

-- More empathy and reactive emotions (feel more impact from positive and negative events)
+• More empathy and reactive emotions (feel more impact from positive and negative events)

 If you are an HSP, you’ll need to learn how to work with this trait and learn the pros and cons – there are great gifts with this package.
 HSP information, good self care and recovery practices help.
 Otherwise, you can struggle a lot with HSP overwhelm and shut down.
 Author and HSP expert Julie Bjelland likens this overwhelm to a supercomputer that freezes up.
+Love that analogy!

 HSP challenges include:

-- Anxiety, overwhelm, over the top emotions
+• Anxiety, overwhelm, over the top emotions

-- Fatigue
+• Fatigue

-- Ruminating, stuckness
+• Ruminating, stuckness

-- Difficulties with crowds
+• Difficulties with crowds

-- High expectations of self and others and the associated perfectionism that can be unconscious
+• High expectations of self and others and the associated perfectionism that can be unconscious

 I’ll cover more about how you can best navigate the world if you’re an HSP.
 There are more books today and the original researcher has a website with online tests and resources to tell if this is you or someone you love.
+See resources below for more.

 In my view, you don’t need to go around the world super-cushioned or follow all HSP advice.
-For example, HSPs are cautioned to avoid public speaking, performing etc. I’m an HSP and need to do both to do my soul work.
-Yes, I do need to have more recovery time after events, as well as tools to keep perspective and expectations.
-Sometimes I’ll need support during or after events.
-But like me, your soul mission can override HSP warnings.
-And, often that sensitivity has gifts that makes you even more suited to the soul work you’re shining on the world.
+For example, HSPs are cautioned to avoid public speaking, performing etc. I’m an HSP and need to do both in my soul mission.
+Part of my mission, like many of my fellow HSPs, involves ancestral healing areas.
+So, not only do I need to have more recovery time after events, and tools to keep perspective and manage expectations.
+I also need to get beyond my sensitive nature (get over myself 🙂 to do the “it ends with us” side of healing the ancestral trauma.
+I’ll need support during or after public events, yes, especially if I’m presenting my soul mission work.
+That soul mission can override HSP warnings and so called contraindications.

 Denise

-RESOURCES: Tests, Books
+RESOURCES: Blogs, Podcasts, Tests, Books

 Take an online test to see if you or your child are HSPs, on original author E. Aron’s website.